george-studenko/100_Days_of_ML_Code/README.md

 [32.81TB of research data](http://academictorrents.com/)
 [Amazon Machine Learning paths](https://aws.amazon.com/training/learning-paths/machine-learning/)

+## Day 145: May 13 2019

+**Today's Progress**: Learning about Logistic Regression for classification problems in sklearn.
+For metrics learning about the ROC curve and AUC (area under curve), applying AUC with cross-validation (cross_val_score)

 ## Day 144: May 12 2019

 **Today's Progress**: Playing around with Pandas exploring Catalunya open data, not much so far, my pandas's skills are a bit rusty